paganotoni/antoniopagano.com/content/entrepeneur/wawandco.md

 ---
 title: Wawandco
 website: "https://wawand.co"
-draft": false
+draft: false
+weight: 1
 section: "entrepreneur"
 ---

-I’m the founder of Wawandco, a web development company based in Barranquilla, Colombia that mostly serves the US and European markets.
-Wawandco is a software partner for growing businesses.
-At Wawandco we focus on providing software development teams that are highly efficient and deeply focused on delivering value to our customers.
-To learn more about Wawandco you can get to know more [by visiting our website](https://wawand.co).
+Since founding Wawandco in 2013, I've been dedicated to building efficient software development teams that deliver value to our customers while maintaining cost effectiveness.
+Based in Barranquilla, Colombia and serving global clients mainly in the US and Europe, we specialize in web applications, mobile solutions, APIs, and UX/UI design work for growing businesses.
+Learn more at [our website](https://wawand.co).